elixir-lang/elixir-lang.github.com/_posts/2013-05-23-elixir-v0-9-0-released.markdown

 * Reducers are self-contained: there is no need keep state around which also solves the "dangling open resource" problem.
 The data type now knows exactly when the iteration starts and when it finishes;
 * Reducers do not dictate how a type should be enumerated.
 This means types like `Range` and `HashDict` can provide a much faster implementation for Reducers.

-Reducers also opens up room for lazy and parallel enumeration of functions, as [the Clojure community has already proven](http://clojure.com/blog/2012/05/08/reducers-a-library-and-model-for-collection-processing.html).
+Reducers also opens up room for lazy and parallel enumeration, as [the Clojure community has already proven](http://clojure.com/blog/2012/05/08/reducers-a-library-and-model-for-collection-processing.html).

 A special thanks to [Eric Meadows-Jonsson](https://github.com/ericmj) for implementing this feature!